 However, I didn’t stop there.
 There are a couple of neat AMP components that I thought would make sense to be used on my site:

-• You might have noticed that posts don’t show the date when they were published, but a relative time such as “7 hours ago”.
-This is powered by the amp-timeago component, together with properly accounting for the timezone of the actual date so that the text is always accurate for the current time, from wherever you visit this site (did you know that it makes a lot more sense to rely on post_date_gmt than on post_date?).
+component, together with properly accounting for the timezone of the actual date so that the text is always accurate for the current time, from wherever you visit this site (did you know that it makes a lot more sense to rely onpost_date_gmt

-• The horizontal list of projects that I have contributed to that you find on the homepage is powered by the amp-carousel component.
+?). - The horizontal list of projects that I have contributed to that you find on the homepage is powered by the

-• When you click the above image, you can see the amp-image-lightbox component in action.
+component. - When you click the above image, you can see the

 The same that applies to my Gutenberg integration also applies to implementing native AMP on my site: Over the coming weeks, I will share a bit more in-depth on how I took care of certain parts.